Optimally Biased Expertise: Many States and Actions

 \subsection{Communication}

-In this section we consider the importance of decision rights in our model with misaligned beliefs.
+In this section, we examine the importance of decision rights in our model.
 In particular, we juxtapose the \emph{delegation} scheme explored so far, under which the agent has the power to make the final decision, to \emph{communication}, where an agent must instead communicate his findings to the principal, who then chooses the action.
-A large literature in organizational economics is devoted to comparing delegation and communication in various settings (see \cite{dessein_authority_2002,alonso_centralization_2008}, and \cite{rantakari_governing_2008} for some examples).
-We show that in our setting, communication performs as well as delegation -- i.e., the principal will always find it optimal to follow the agent's recommendation.
-This is, perhaps, unsuprising, since \cite{holmstrom1980} showed that communication is equivalent to restricting the agent's action set, and this latter problem was shown in Section \ref{sec:restriction} to be an irrelevant instrument in our setting, as long as the principal can select an agent with the prior belief she prefers.
+A large literature in organizational economics is devoted to comparing delegation and communication in various settings (see \citealp*{dessein_authority_2002,alonso_centralization_2008,rantakari_governing_2008} for some examples).
+In particular, \citet{deimen2019delegated} explore this question in the context of a delegated expertise problem similar to ours and show that communication outperforms delegation in the class of problems they consider.
+In contrast, we show that in our setting, communication performs exactly as well as delegation -- i.e., the principal will always find it optimal to follow the agent's recommendation.\footnote{The different conclusion is mainly driven by the assumption that states and actions are discrete in our model and continuous in \citet{deimen2019delegated}.
+This implies that the scope for the agent to deviate from the principal's preferred action under delegation is smaller in our model.}